-Al's new Scandinavian Beer Bar started like this: "You know, you ought to build a log building."
+Al’s Scandinavian Beer Garden started pretty much like this: “You know, you ought to build a log building.”

 It was the mid-1960s and Al Johnson’s had a “modern-looking redwood” exterior, as Ingert Johnson, wife of restaurant founder Al Johnson recalls the building’s style.